azibib/Chess/README.md

 otherwise this game is fully operational

 this is version 1 and the aformentioned changes will be amended in later versions

+and another note is that i will go through and continue to add better comments as i see fit